Frequently Asked Questions

 What is the Green Initiative Fee used for? | return to top

-The Green Initiative Fee, instituted with the 2014-15 academic year, is a student-driven initiative.
+The Green Initiative Fee is a student-driven initiative.
 Through committee recomendations the fund will be used to support St. Norbert College and its student's commitment to environmental sustainability.

 What is the Student Technology Fee used for? | return to top